What does a Radio Television Technical Director do?

 Is becoming a Radio Television Technical Director a good career path?

 Working as a Radio Television Technical Director has its own set of advantages and challenges.
-Understanding these can help someone decide if this career is right for them.
+Understanding these can help someone decide if this career is the right fit for them.
 Here are some pros and cons to consider.

 - Pros: